harness/developer-hub/release-notes/continuous-delivery.md

 on class `ScriptSshExecutor.java` made the log stream terminate.
   - Now we are closing the log stream consistently SSH executions.
 - Unable to enter matrix details in stage template.
-(CDS-85375)
-  - When editing the looping strategy setting in a stage template, the strategy editor disappeared arbitrarily.
+(CDS-85375) When editing the looping strategy setting in a stage template, the strategy editor disappeared arbitrarily.
 It should only get hidden when the entire strategy YAML is removed.
-- This issue has been resolved to ensure the editor remains visible as long as the strategy type (matrix, repeat, etc.) is present in the YAML.
+   This issue has been resolved to ensure the editor remains visible as long as the strategy type (matrix, repeat, etc.) is present in the YAML.
-Unable to save/update/delete query in CDC - CD.
-For CV CDC Handlers, all inserts with the same _ids were failing due to a unique constraint violation. shouldUpdateOnConflict was set to true to change these inserts to upserts.
+- Unable to save/update/delete query in CDC - CD.
+For CV CDC Handlers, all inserts with the same _ids were failing due to a unique constraint violation. `shouldUpdateOnConflict` was set to `true` to change these inserts to upserts.
 (CDS-87168)
 - Users can create overrides in Overrides V2.0 with specific permissions.
-Service Specific and Service & Infrastructure specific overrides require Service create/update permission, while Global Environment and Infrastructure-specific overrides need Environment create/update permission.(CDS-87009)
+Service-specific and Service & Infrastructure-specific overrides require Service create/update permission, while Global Environment and Infrastructure-specific overrides need Environment create/update permission.
+(CDS-87009)
 ## December 2023

 ### Version 1.17.8